 Bills can still be quite expensive—even for the smallest of homes.
 So, it’s worth asking your local council if you’re eligible for a discount.

-Each council has their own council tax reduction or support scheme, and the amount of money you could receive depends on where you live, your income and savings (including pension), whether you have any children, and whether you receive other benefits.
+Each council has its own council tax reduction or support scheme – also called council tax support – and the amount of money you could receive depends on where you live, your income and savings (including pension), whether you have any children, and whether you receive other benefits.

 How to claim:

 Housing Benefit is currently being replaced by Universal Credit.
-However, you can still make a claim if you’re eligible for State Pension and don’t already receive Universal Credit.
+However, you can still make a claim if you’re eligible for State Pension and don’t already receive Universal Credit, or are in supported, sheltered or temporary housing.

 There’s no set amount for Housing Benefit.
 The amount you receive depends on your personal circumstances, including your age, how much you pay in rent, and your household income (including pension and benefits).